seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 2. Launch Jupyter Lab and Run the notebook:\
    Open the [Video Description Generation Query Retrieval](./Video_Description_Generation_Query_Retrieval.ipynb) notebook in the Jupyter Lab.
-   - In the Jupyter Lab go to the kernel menu in the top-right corner of the notebook interface and choose default kernel i.e. `Python(ipykernel)` from the available kernels list and run the code cells one by one in the notebook.
+   - In the Jupyter Lab go to the kernel menu in the top-right corner of the notebook interface and choose default kernel i.e. `Python 3 (ipykernel)` from the available kernels list and run the code cells one by one in the notebook.
    ```
    uv run jupyter lab
    ```